 In order to test the mobile charger schedulers, we implement a simulation framework, with the parameters collected from realistic systems.
-At the start of each scheduling interval, we randomly pick an consumption rate value from the history record of real sensors from [9].
+We randomly generate the sensor nodes' energy consumption rates.
+At the start of each scheduling interval, we randomly pick an consumption rate value from the history record of real sensors from [27].
 We assume the energy consumption rates remain static during each scheduling interval.
 The average energy consumption rate is around 0.12W.
 For high workload sensors, we scale the energy consumption rate to 6 times of normal ones.
 We assume the battery capacity is 10KJ, and the mobile charger is moving at a constant speed of 0.35m/s.

 To achieve comprehensive evaluation, we test the scheduling algorithms under various different scenarios.
 Each network has 225 sensor nodes, and is deployed in grid topology.
 The areas of deployment regions range from $0.25km^2$ to $4km^2$.
 To simulate the performances under high workloads, we divide the network into 9 equal-size clusters, and assign from 0 to 4 clusters of nodes to have high workloads.
 In each experiment, we conduct W = 10000 times of scheduling.
-The coverage ratio and other evaluation metrics are recorded at the end of each scheduling interval, which are used for the calculation of the statistic values like average and standard deviation of each experiment.
-Each experiment is repeated three
+The coverage ratio and other evaluation metrics are recorded at the end of each scheduling interval, which are used for the calculation of the statistic values like average and standard deviation.
+Although the total scheduling time window $[0, \sum{k=1}^{W} \Delta t^k]$ will have different lengths for different algorithms, the effects on the final statistics will be small because W is a large value.
+We repeat this experiment three times for each scheduling algorithm in order to get an average value.